 In testing, the marine light is referred to as the device under test (DUT).
 Many individual photometric, spectroradiometric or colourimetric measurements are taken at various positions.
 During the measurement process, a goniometer is used for producing and measuring the required angular rotation of the DUT.
 A corresponding coordinate system is used to identify the position of these rotations.
 R0203 recommends an X-Y coordinate system.
 This system, illustrated in Figure 1, has the following characteristics:

-The coordinates at the datum position are X = 0° and Y = 0°.

 The X coordinate is the rotation of the DUT about a vertical axis.
 Viewing from above the DUT:

 Rotating the DUT clockwise increases the value of X up to a maximum of 180°.